 All the way at the Southern tip of the Forest is Ketchikan, set on its perch overlooking other islands.
 If you are looking for a quicker and more moderate hike near Ketchikan, then the Rainbird Trail is worth checking out.
 Rainbird Trail is a heavily trafficked trail that is approximately 2.1 miles in and out.

 The trail is well maintained with a low elevation gain of only 541 feet, making it a quick hike at any time during the day.
+It is also a good place for a trail run if that is your thing.
+We like to travel with our Altra Lone Peak shoes ready just in case we find a path like this that is conducive to a short, incline run.
 However, this trail is not recommended for children due to its steep drop-offs, no rail guards, and large rock steps.

 The trail is a short walk (or a very short drive) from Ketchikan.